da4all/da4all.github.io/_cards-copy/telling-counter-stories-with-data.md

   This activity prompts students to search the internet for data points about STEM education in the US, and to then develop a counter-story in response to Malcom Gladwell’s narrative that low success rates among prospective STEM majors is a psychologically inevitable outcome.

 keywords:
-  - "Data Storytelling"
+  - "data storytelling"
-  - "STEM Education"
+  - "persuading with data"
-  - "Persuading with Data"
+  - "stem education"

 metadata:
   source: